play icon for videos

 Screening & intake

-Confirm eligibility, open the case, and assign the client a persistent ID.
-This is the load-bearing step — the ID assigned here is what every later stage attaches to.
+Confirm eligibility, open the case, assign a persistent client ID.
+The load-bearing step — everything later attaches to the ID assigned here.

 Stage 2